Patient information: Antithyroid drugs (Beyond the Basics)

 Major side effects — Fortunately, the major side effects of antithyroid drugs are very rare.

 ●Agranulocytosis – Agranulocytosis is a term used to describe a severe decrease in the production of white blood cells.
 This condition is extremely serious, but affects only one out of every 200 to 500 people who take an antithyroid drug.
-Elderly people taking PTU and those who take high doses of MMI may be at higher risk of this side effect.
+Older people taking propylthiouracil and those who take high doses of methimazole may be at higher risk of this side effect.

 Agranulocytosis more commonly occurs within the first three months of starting treatment with an antithyroid drug, but can occur at any time.
 If you develop a sore throat, fever, or other signs or symptoms of infection, you should stop your medicine and immediately call your doctor or nurse to have a complete blood count (CBC).
 Serious and potentially life threatening infections, or even death, can occur before agranulocytosis resolves.
 However, once the antithyroid drug is stopped, agranulocytosis usually resolves within a week.

-●Other – There are three other very rare complications of antithyroid drugs: liver damage (more common with PTU), aplastic anemia (failure of the bone marrow to produce blood cells), and vasculitis (inflammation of blood vessels associated with PTU).
+●Other – There are three other very rare complications of antithyroid drugs: liver damage (more common with propylthiouracil), aplastic anemia (failure of the bone marrow to produce blood cells), and vasculitis (inflammation of blood vessels associated with propylthiouracil).

-PTU-related liver damage typically occurs within three months of starting the drug.
+Propylthiouracil-related liver damage typically occurs within three months of starting the drug.
 If you develop jaundice, dark urine, light stools, abdominal pain, loss of appetite, nausea, or other evidence of liver dysfunction, you should discontinue the drug immediately and contact your clinician for assessment of liver function.
-PTU-related liver failure can be serious and potentially life threatening.
+Propylthiouracil-related liver failure can be serious and potentially life threatening.

-The risk of liver damage from PTU is an important concern, particularly in children.
-For this reason, MMI is the first choice for treating hyperthyroidism.
+The risk of liver damage from propylthiouracil is an important concern, particularly in children.
+For this reason, methimazole is the first choice for treating hyperthyroidism.

 MONITORING THYROID HORMONES DURING TREATMENT

 During treatment, your blood thyroid hormone levels will be monitored periodically.
-Antithyroid drugs typically reduce levels of both T3 and T4, but levels of T3 may take longer to return to normal.
-TSH levels usually take the longest to return to normal.
+Antithyroid drugs typically reduce levels of both triiodothyronine (T3) and thyroxine (T4), but levels of T3 may take longer to return to normal.
+Thyroid-stimulating hormone (TSH) levels usually take the longest to return to normal.